 \item First-order autoregressive (AR(1))

 \item Sphericity

 \item Toeplitz structure, \end{itemize} see \cite{kincaid2005} for more details regarding these structures.

-For correlation matrices, analogous—but typically fewer—structures exist, which often arise as heterogeneous versions of other structures such as heterogenous autoregressive, heterogeneous compound symmetry or heterogenous Toeplitz.\\ Except for the autoregressive structure and all its versions, all of these covariance and correlation structures can be expressed within the general hypothesis framework using appropriate choices of $\vC$ and $\vzeta$, as shown in \cite{sattler2024a}.
-This highlights the versatility and generality of the presented model in capturing also a wide range of relevant covariance and correlation structures.
+For correlation matrices, analogous—but typically fewer—structures exist, which often arise as heterogeneous versions of other structures such as heterogeneous autoregressive, heterogeneous compound symmetry or heterogeneous Toeplitz.\\ Except for the autoregressive structure and all its versions, all of these covariance and correlation structures can be expressed within the general hypothesis framework using appropriate choices of $\vC$ and $\vzeta$, as shown in \cite{sattler2024a}. {Therein they introduced the linear covariance structure model, comparable to \cite{anderson1973} or \cite{szatrowski1980}, given for $q<p$ through}